-In URL Targeting, select Simple match from the dropdown.
-Add the account URL, excluding all query string parameters (in this case,
+- In URL targeting, select Simple match from the drop-down list.
+Add the account URL, excluding query string parameters (in this case,

 A simple match ignores anything to the right of the question mark in the URL (all query string parameters).
 In this case,

-?account_id=1234&location=san_franciscowould be ignored, which is what we want since this is the dynamic portion of the account page URL.
+?account_id=1234&location=san_franciscowould be ignored, which is what you want since this is the dynamic portion of the account page URL.

 This setup ensures that your experiment runs on account pages, regardless of the unique user who is viewing the page.

-You have about 10 landing pages live at any one time, and you want to run an A/B test on only two of these pages.
-You know there will always be unique UTM/query parameters added to the URL from paid search traffic, but you want the experiment to run regardless of which campaign a visitor comes from.
+You have about 10 live landing pages, and you want to run an A/B test on only two of these pages.
+You know there will be unique UTM/query parameters added to the URL from paid search traffic, but you want the experiment to run regardless of which campaign a visitor comes from.

 To set it up:

-In URL Targeting, select Simple match from the dropdown and add the URL of the first landing page.
+- On the Targeting page of your experiment, select Simple match from the drop-down list and add the URL of the first landing page.

-Click the “+” icon and add the URL of the second landing page as a Simple match.
+- Click Add (+) and add the URL of the second landing page as a Simple match.

-Because a simple match ignores anything to the right of the question mark in the URL (all query string parameters), this set-up ensures the experiment will run only if a visitor lands on the first landing page URL or the second landing page URL.
+Because a simple match ignores anything to the right of the question mark in the URL (all query string parameters), this set-up ensures the experiment runs only if a visitor lands on the first landing page URL or the second landing page URL.

 Simple match may also be handy for excluding certain URLs from a substring match that targets many pages at once.